close

 I agree with you Sondra.
 I input the recipe into Myfitnesspal and assuming 8 servings as indicated in the picture, it was 30 grams of added sugar (not including the pears) per serving.
 That’s more than the recommended daily limit for added sugars of 24 grams for women.
 As one of the advantages of eating healthy is not to have to count calories (for those of us who want to lose weight), this recipe could be a problem.

-Sue Ann Johnson10 months ago
+Sue Ann Johnson

 I make this often.
-It’s easy to prepare, simple to add the pears and it’s delicious and beautiful.
+It's easy to prepare, simple to add the pears and it's delicious and beautiful.
 I have shared with non-vegans and I get rave reviews.
+I have made this with whole wheat all-purpose flour previously with excellent results.
+I prefer to use Bosc pears when available.
+I haven't tried to make this with Gluten free flour blend, but worth a try.

 This cake looks so good, but I’m gluten intolerant.
 Is there a substitute for the whole wheat pastry flour that I can use?